openshift-labs/learn-katacoda/subsystems/container-internals-lab-2-0-part-7/01-podman.md

 ``podman stop -all``{{execute}}

-Delete all of the actively defined containers.
-It should be noted that this might be described as deleted the copy-on-write layer, config.json (commonly referred to as the Config Bundle) as well as any state data (whether the container is defined, running, etc):
+Remove all of the actively defined containers.
+It should be noted that this might be described as deleting the copy-on-write layer, config.json (commonly referred to as the Config Bundle) as well as any state data (whether the container is defined, running, etc):

-``podman delete -all``{{execute}}
+``podman rm -all``{{execute}}

 We can even delete all of the locally cached images with a single command:

 ``podman rmi -all``{{execute}}

 The above commands show how easy and elegant podman is to use.
-Now, lets analyse a couple of intersting things that makes Podman different than Docker.
-First, it doesn't use a client server model:
+Now, lets analyse a couple of intersting things that makes Podman different than Docker - it doesn't use a client server model, which is useful for wireing it into CI/CD systems, and other schedulers like Yarn:

+## Terminal 1

+Cache the Fedora Toolbox image:

+``podman pull registry.fedoraproject.org/f28/fedora-toolbox``{{execute}}

 ## Terminal 2

 Run a container:

-``podman run -it centos top``{{execute}}
+``podman run -it fedora-toolbox top``{{execute}}

 ##Terminal 1

-pstree
+Inspect the process tree on the system:

 ``pstree -Slnc``{{execute}}

 You should see something similar to: